dwfaustin/MMM-YoctoPuceTemp/README.md

 # MMM-YoctoPuceTemp

-MMM-YoctoPuceTemp is a MagicMirror module designed to display temperature data from a YoctoPuce sensor.
-It fetches and displays the current, lowest, and highest temperature readings from the sensor using its API.
+MMM-YoctoPuceTemp is a MagicMirror module designed to display temperature data from a YoctoPuce sensor https://www.yoctopuce.com/.
+Should be able to use in other Yotco Temp Sensors projects.
+It fetches and displays the current, lowest, and highest temperature readings from the sensor using its API over URL HTTP instead of Json.
 If you have a YoctoPuce or Yocto temperature device you also know the API is not in Json format but HTML.
 The .js file is configure to look for the html format.

 ## Features
 - Displays current, lowest, and highest temperatures in Fahrenheit.